 The entrance fee is £40, but you get £20 off your first order.
 There's no annual subscription.

 Delivery is free anywhere in the UK for orders of 12 bottles, or more than £75.
 The Wine Society has various 'basic' Wine Plans, varying in price from £85 up to £149 for a case of 12.
-But you can also pay an additional monthly subscription (up to £100 a month) to gain access to the Wine Society's really exclusive stuff.
+But you can also pay an additional monthly subscription (from £35 a month) to gain access to the Vintage Cellar Plan and access the Wine Society's top wines.

 Cost of membership: £40 one-off payment for lifelong membership.
 You can't order wine from the Wine Society without being a member.

 Introductory offer: You get £20 off your first order, and free delivery for orders of six bottles or more for your first six months .

 Delivery: Free delivery on orders over £75 or larger than 12 bottles.